Minify Javascript: Pros and Cons of Minifying Javascript Code

 Why Don’t Developers Create Minimized Cost At First?

 As you have already learned, minification delivers compact Javascript files.
 This can improve a website’s overall performance.
-With that said, how come developers don’t already write code that’s minimized?
+With that said, how come developers don’t already write minified code?

 The answer is simple.
 Javascript is written by and for humans.
 Developers need to use comments, formatting, and whitespace to properly debug the code and improve collaboration.

-Once the code is completed, minifying the files should be done to improve its performance.
+Once the JS code is completed, minified file improve its performance.
 Because browsers can execute code without needing to interpret it.

 What are the Disadvantages of Minification?